diwu001/feed-reader-testing/README.md

 # How to run the project

 Open index.html by browser and check the jasmine test results

+Author: Tina D. Wu
+Date: 09 / 15 / 2015